 Rideshare insurance solves this gap by covering drivers during Period 1, and additionally they won’t drop you for being a rideshare driver.
 Some policies will even cover you during Periods 2 and 3 so you won’t be subject to Uber’s $1,000 collision deductible and Lyft’s $2,500 collision deductible.

-I’ve covered this issue extensively, so if you want to brush up on the current state of rideshare insurance, here are some resources for you to review:
+I’ve covered this issue extensively, so if you want to brush up on the current state of insurance for rideshare, here are some rideshare insurance resources for you to review:

 - Why Do I Need A Rideshare Insurance Policy?